dscolby/CausalELM.jl/docs/src/contributing.md

 *   Avoid using global variables and constants.

-*   Code should take advantage of Julia's macros for performance.
-Use @inbounds, @view,
+*   Code should take advantage of Julia's built in macros for performance.
+Use @inbounds,
-    @fastmath, and @simd when possible.
+    @view, @fastmath, and @simd when possible.

 *   When appending to an array in a loop, preallocate the array and update its values by index.

 *   Avoid long functions and decompose them into smaller functions or methods.
+A general rule is that function definitions should fit within the screen of a laptop.

 *   Use self-explanatory names for variables, methods, structs, constants, and macros.